Google Allowed Third Parties To Read Your Gmail Messages, In Yet Another Breach Of User Privacy

 Although some companies may have used personal messages to develop features, it’s also probable that companies create apps in order to gain access to the breadth of information.
 This is because emails give companies incredibly valuable data, such as more information on consumer behavior, as reported by Insider.

 With all this in mind, Gmail users may want to take the time to review what apps have access to their accounts.
 Simply go to the “Sign-in & Security” section, then click on “Apps with account access.”
 This will list all of the apps that have access to your account information.
-While it’s difficult to know what app developers are actually delving into the email messages, it’s probably worthwhile to vet the companies to ensure they’re trustworthy.
+While it’s difficult to know what app developers are actually delving into the email messages with, it’s probably worthwhile to vet the companies to ensure they’re trustworthy.